-Mothers are the key to global prosperity and health
+Mothers are the key to prosperity and health

-The World Health Organisation acknowledges that a failure of mothers to get a safe, healthy variety of food during pregnancy and lactation has long-term social and economic consequences.
-By optimising women's health, we shape the health of our children and reduce the chronic disease burden that affects too many Australians today.
+The World Health Organisation acknowledges that when mothers fail to get access to a variety of safe, healthy foods during pregnancy and lactation, it has long-term social and economic consequences.
+It’s a big picture problem.
+By optimising women's health, we in turn shape the health of our children and reduce the chronic disease burden that affects too many Australians today.

 You can choose the foods your baby will prefer to eat

 Your food choices during pregnancy influence your children’s future food preferences.
-How you might ask...?
-By the second trimester of pregnancy, your baby has its taste buds and can taste the foods you eat through the amniotic fluid.
+Did you know that?
+It’s something we might prefer to avoid knowing if hot chips are the only food you feel you can stomach during pregnancy!
+But here’s the fact - by the second trimester, your baby has its taste buds and can taste the foods you eat through the amniotic fluid.
 Imagine being able to avoid dinner table frustrations (eat your vegetables!) before your babies are even born, simply by eating more vegetables yourself.
 Providing your baby with healthy foods at weaning reinforces this further.

 There are some foods pregnant women need to avoid

-Because of changes in the immune system during pregnancy, women are at increased risk of serious negative consequences of infection from food-borne pathogens.
+We’d wager a fair bet here at eat for baby that if you’re pregnant, or you’ve been pregnant, these warnings will be something you’ve come across.
+Because of changes in the immune system during pregnancy, women are at increased risk of serious consequences of infection from food-borne pathogens.
 There are some foods that are best avoided during pregnancy.
 The good news is, the list is quite short!

-Pregnancy provides a unique opportunity for one to optimise the health of two. eat for baby offers foods that are packed with the nutrients you need, so you can meet the needs of your growing baby.
-Shop now.
+eat for baby offers foods that are packed with the nutrients your body is asking for, to meet the needs of you and your growing baby.

 The content of this publication ("the information") is provided for information purposes only.
 The information is provided solely on the basis that recipients should verify all the information provided.
 The information is not intended to be used to diagnose, treat, cure or prevent any disease or condition, nor should it be used for therapeutic or clinical care purposes.
 The information is not a substitute for your own health professional's advice and treatment in relation to any specific patient issue. eat for baby Pty Ltd does not accept any responsibility for any injury, loss or damage incurred by the use of or reliance on the information.
 While we have made every effort to ensure the information is accurate, complete and current, eat for baby Pty Ltd does not guarantee and assumes no responsibility for the accuracy, currency or completeness of the information.
 External resources referred to in this publication should not be taken to be an endorsement or a recommendation of any third party products or services offered and the views or recommendations provided by these external resources do not necessarily reflect those of eat for baby Pty Ltd.